If a company doesn’t have negative reviews, it means they're doing just fine, right?

 The next step would probably be to review your entire pricing policy.
 An important tip: combine your survey results with customer interaction history, as many companies don’t see multiple-choice questionnaires as a good source of customer insights, according to the recent stats.

 Since customer support agents are at the frontlines interacting with clients, they may share valuable insights on what they expect and how to improve your product/service.
 By listening to their feedback and using it to improve you enhance customer experience and show your employees that they directly influence the company’s performance.

 Half of the world’s traffic comes from mobile devices, so it’s crucial to embrace this multi-device customer journey.
 Nowadays, customers want to reach brands through their favorite communication platform and sometimes switch between different channels.
 At the same time, according to HelpCrunch, many customers try to find answers on their own before they decide to contact a support center.

 With all that in mind, your website should provide as much relevant information as possible on all devices.
-First off, it should be easy to find, so focus on SEO best practices and perform site audits regularly to let search engines know the site is worth ranking.
+First off, it should be easy to find, so focus on SEO best practices and perform site audits using an SEO audit tool regularly to let search engines know the site is worth ranking.